On the nature and physical conditions of the luminous Lya emitter CR7 and its rest-frame UV components: Introduction

 One of the reasons that made CR7 an unreliable $z\sim6-7$ candidate Lyman-break galaxy (LBG) was the presence of an apparent $J$ band excess of roughly $\sim3$\,$\sigma$ \citep{Bowler2012,Bowler2014} based on UltraVISTA DR2 data \citepalias{Sobral2015} and the strong Ly$\alpha$ contamination in the $z$ band.
 The spectroscopic confirmation of CR7 as a Ly$\alpha$ emitter at $z=6.6$ and the NIR photometry provided strong hints that an emission line should be contributing to the flux in the NIR.
-The shallow X-SHOOTER spectra of CR7 revealed an emission line in the $J$ band, interpreted as narrow He{\sc ii1640\AA} ($v_{\rm FWHM}=130$\,km\,s$^{-1}$), while no metal line was found at the current observational limits in the UV \citepalias{Sobral2015}.
-Such observations made CR7 unique, not only because it became the most luminous Ly$\alpha$ emitter at high redshift, but also due to being a candidate for a very low metallicity star-burst (``PopIII-like'') or AGN.
+The shallow X-SHOOTER spectra of CR7 revealed an emission line in the $J$ band (EW$_0\gsim20$\,{\AA}), interpreted as narrow He{\sc ii1640\AA} ($v_{\rm FWHM}=130$\,km\,s$^{-1}$), while no metal line was found at the current observational limits in the UV \citepalias{Sobral2015}.
+Such observations made CR7 unique, not only because it became the most luminous Ly$\alpha$ emitter at high redshift, but also due to being a candidate for a very low metallicity star-burst (``PopIII-like'') or AGN, particularly due to the high He{\sc ii}/Ly$\alpha\approx0.2$ line ratio estimated from photometry.
 As discussed in \citetalias{Sobral2015}, any `normal' metallicity source would have been detected in C{\sc iv} or C{\sc iii}] \citep[e.g.][]{Stark2015,StarkCIV,Sobral2018b}, indicating that the metallicity of CR7 should be very low \citep[e.g.][]{Hartwig2016}.
 As the ionisation energy of He{\sc ii} is 54.4 eV, the ionising source leading to He{\sc ii} in CR7 must be very hot, with an expected effective temperature of $T\sim10^5$K, hotter than normal stellar populations.

 Due to its unique properties, CR7 has been discussed in several studies, some focusing on one of the hypotheses discussed in \citetalias{Sobral2015} that it could harbour a direct collapse black hole \citep[DCBH, e.g.][]{Pallottini2015,Hartwig2016,Smith2016,Agarwal2016,Agarwal2017A,Pacucci2017}.
-However, as \cite{Dijkstra_G_DS2016} shows, the DCBH interpretation has significant problems and realistically it cannot be favoured over e.g. PopIII-like (i.e. very low metallicity; e.g. \citealt{Visbal2016,Visbal2017}) stellar populations. \cite{Dijkstra_G_DS2016} also argued that CR7's Ly$\alpha$ line is well explained by outflowing shell models, similarly to lower redshift Ly$\alpha$ emitters \citep[e.g.][]{Karman2017,Gronke2017}.}
+However, as \cite{Dijkstra_G_DS2016} shows, the DCBH interpretation has significant problems and realistically it cannot be favoured over e.g. PopIII-like (i.e. very low metallicity; e.g. \citealt{Visbal2016,Visbal2017}) stellar populations. \cite{Dijkstra_G_DS2016} also argued that CR7's Ly$\alpha$ line is well explained by outflowing shell models, similarly to lower redshift Ly$\alpha$ emitters \citep[e.g.][]{Karman2017,Gronke2017}.